 The Tahoe Rim Trail (TRT) Association is a community of volunteers and members committed to enhancing and preserving one of the most spectacular trails in the world.

-The TRT Association maintains a network more than 700 volunteers who work year round maintaining this high quality hiking experience by removing trash and repairing trails damaged due or weather conditions such as landslides caused during winter storms that often close sections temporarily until they are repaired.
+The TRT Association maintains a network of more than 700 volunteers who work year-round maintaining this high-quality hiking experience by removing trash and repairing trails damaged due or weather conditions such as landslides caused during winter storms that often close sections temporarily until they are repaired.

 If you are considering your first thru-hike of the Florida Trail, there is no guarantee that it will be a certain distance or when it ends.

-There are multiple routes for hiker and bikers that can be taken at different times on their quest to walk all the way across the state to Hogsback Mountain and Mount Perry.
+There are multiple routes for hikers and bikers that can be taken at different times on their quest to walk all the way across the state to Hogsback Mountain and Mount Perry.

 If someone chooses the east side they would continue walking north towards Okeechobee through communities such as Clewiston past Lake Okeechobee before reaching their goal.

-The Florida Trail is 1400 miles long and can be completed in sections or thru-hiked as a whole, averaging two to three months of hiking time for those who complete the entire trail from end point back down towards Clewsiton on south side where it starts at Tampa Bay near Gulf Coast.
+The Florida Trail is 1400 miles long and can be completed in sections or thru-hiked as a whole, averaging two to three months of hiking time for those who complete the entire trail from the endpoint back down towards Clewiston on the south side where it starts at Tampa Bay near Gulf Coast.

-The Arizona Trail Association is a non-profit hikers’ organization that invites you to experience the 800 mile path in scenic and diverse sections.
-It starts at Mexico, continuing along the entire state of Arizona until it reaches Utah’s Grand Canyon.
+The Arizona Trail Association is a non-profit hikers’ organization that invites you to experience the 800-mile path in scenic and diverse sections.
+It starts in Mexico, continuing alongside the entire state of Arizona until it reaches Utah’s Grand Canyon.